ItalyStrap/advanced-control-manager/readme.txt

 * **[Carousel](http://docs.italystrap.com/the-carousel-shortcode/)** Forked from [Agnosia Bootstrap Carousel by AuSoft](https://wordpress.org/plugins/agnosia-bootstrap-carousel/) with my some improvements Add Bootstrap carousel in `[gallery]` shortcode with attribute `type="carousel"` and more functionality, it works only if you have Twitter Bootstrap CSS and JS or [ItalyStrap framework](http://www.italystrap.com/) installed.
 It will not include the files for you, so if they are not present, the carousel will not work.
 The carousel is provided by shortcode and widget.

 * **[LazyLoad](http://docs.italystrap.com/wordpress-image-lazy-load-with-italystrap/)** Lazy load images to improve page load times and server bandwidth.
 Images are loaded only when visible to the user.
 This functionality is forked from [lazy-load](https://wordpress.org/plugins/lazy-load/) plugin with my improvements.
-It also work with ItalyStrap Bootstrap Carousel.
+It also work with ItalyStrap Bootstrap Carousel, srcset and sizes.

 * **[Schema.org Local Business](http://docs.italystrap.com/widget-italystrap-vcard-local-business/)** A simple Widget to add [Schema.org Local business](http://schema.org/LocalBusiness) in your widgetized themes (sidebar, footer, ...)
 This widget will add microdata information about your  site for SEO purposes.